homecoded/sucodo/README.md

 TODOs:

+* do not check last word group in a paragraph if it is significantly smaller than the set wordgroup length
 * Bug: Tooltips do not work correctly (always show the same text, maybe closure problem?)
 * JSLint check every Javascript file
 * check why unit tests fail(testHelpControl, testLoca)